mattheww/gomill/gomill_docs/playoffs.rst

   Integer (default ``None``)

   The total number of games to play in the matchup.
-If you leave this unset, there will be no limit; see :ref:`stopping competitions`.
+If you leave this unset, there will be no limit.

   Changing :pl-setting:`!number_of_games` to ``0`` provides a way to effectively disable a matchup in future runs, without forgetting its results.

-All :ref:`game settings <game settings>` can also be used as Matchup arguments.

 Changing the control file between runs